Posted by Tom Morris June 19, 2019

 Today it doesn’t take a lot of money to have a home studio – a computer, a good microphone, and pre-amp with a decent interface and you’re ready to start recording.
 We are still enthusiastic fans of artists having their own place to record and create.
 We have always tried to find ways to help musicians get the best possible recording for their budget.
 Today, much more than back when we started Morrisound, that means getting the most out of their home studio.
 We have helped dozens of musicians put together the best equipment they can afford and get the biggest bang for their

 We started Morrisound as a home studio because Jim and I were passionate about being a part of the creative process of making a record.
 We still are.
-If you want to know how to get the most out
+Contact us today if you want to know how to get the most out of your home studio!